 For dogs, adolescence is a critical developmental stage marked by significant changes in behaviour, hormones, and brain structure.
 These changes can present unique challenges for dog owners and that’s why I have written this ‘ruff guide’ to teen dogs in two parts.

-• Part 2 – provides owners with practical strategies to support their “teen” dog through this transitional period.
+- Part 2 – provides owners with practical strategies to support their “teen” dog through this transitional period.
 Or as I like to refer to it, “Learn how to ride the crest of the teenage wave amidst the storm that is puberty!”.
-Look out for this second instalment dropping next week!
+Read Part 2 here.

 PART 1 – Developmental changes in adolescent dogs